The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Benaki Museum

-A magnificent collection of Greek artwork and artifacts, the Benaki Museum features displays that tell the story of Greek culture.
-There is a fee to enter, but it is free on Thursday evenings.
+A magnificent collection of artwork and artifacts, the Benaki features displays that tell the story of Greek culture.
+There is a fee to enter, but it is free on Thursday evenings!

-The National Museum of Contemporary Art – or the EMST – is housed in the former FIX brewery building in the heart of the city.
+The National Museum of Contemporary Art – or the EMST – is housed in the former FIX brewery.
 The modern artwork is representative of current issues, such as politics and nationalism (and there is a pretty cool rooftop, too).

 Athens War Museum

-It can sometimes be difficult to completely understand the history of Greece – but the War Museum in Athens helps to sort it out.
-The museum exhibits a chronological timeline, with the help of maps, weaponry and artifacts relating to war.
+It can be difficult to completely understand the history of Greece – but the War Museum in Athens helps sort it out.
+The exhibits are chronological, along with maps, weaponry and artifacts.

 Map of Athens Things To Do